-There were several names that really caught my imagination when I first started reading about the First World War, and two particularly struck me from reading Lyn MacDonald's Somme.
-One was Guillemont Station and another was High Wood.
+There were several names that really caught my imagination when I first started reading about the First World War, and one was High Wood.
 I wanted to see these places and find out more about what happened there.
-Today, there is no sign remaining of Guillemont Station, but you can still walk around High Wood.
-The excellent aerial photograph above also shows the London Cemetery and Extension to the south-east of the wood.
+The excellent aerial photograph shows the London Cemetery and Extension to the south-east of the wood.
 Interestingly, this photograph was taken by Mike Insall, whose grandfather, Jack Insall, took some of the black and white images (credited as A.J.
 Insall) from between the Wars that can also be seen on this website!

 There is a lot to see at High Wood and in the area surrounding it; so as well as this page covering High Wood, there is a second page which covers the area around High Wood.
 This includes sites that can be seen in the villages of Bazentin-le-Petit, Martinpuich and Longueval.

-There is an excellent account of the fighting in and around High Wood during July to September 1916 available; this is The Hell They Called High Wood by Terry Norman, and this book is highly reccomended if you have more than a passing interest in the area.
-Much of the information here was sourced from that book, and it's contribution is acknowledged.
+There is an excellent account of the fighting in and around High Wood during July to September 1916 available; this is The Hell They Called High Wood by Terry Norman, and this book is highly recommended if you have more than a passing interest in the area.
+Much of the information here was sourced from that book, and its contribution is acknowledged.

 The name ‘High Wood’ probably derives from the fact that the wood was at the top of a slope on slightly higher ground.
 In fact, the elevation is not that great, but in a relatively flat landscape height and therefore improved vision were tremendous advantages.
 The Germans held it in July 1916, and they were not about to give up these advantages lightly.

-The real name of High Wood, as used before the War and as marked on French maps today, is Bois des Fourcaux, relating pitchforks.
+The real name of High Wood, as used before the War and as marked on French maps today, is Bois des Fourcaux – the word relating to pitchforks.
 However, during the First World War it was marked on some maps as Bois des Foureaux.
 High Wood is not large, but was of tremendous significance during the Battle of the Somme.
 The wood was first attacked on 14th July, 1916, but the British were unable to take it.
 An account of the various actions leading to the final assault with tanks on the 15th of September is given below.

 14th July 1916